Climate-based pepper planting guide for The Pas, Manitoba

 Typical days to maturity 70–85

-Gardeners usually start indoors around April 5 and plant outdoors from about June 9.
+Peppers are usually started indoors around April 5 and planted outdoors during the normal local window of June 9 to June 19.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are possible in The Pas, though this is the kind of crop where the margin is narrow enough that small choices start to matter a lot.

-Compared with many Manitoba locations, The Pas usually has a cooler seasonal runway for pepper.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Compared with many Manitoba locations, The Pas usually has a cooler seasonal runway for peppers.

 Best local strategy: Start early, plant on time, and lean toward faster varieties in the warmest spots you have.